ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 #### Query Parameters
 - **populate[profile][populate]=*** : Deep population that includes:
   - The user's profile
-  - All relations within the profile (person, identity_document, etc.)
+  - All relations within the profile (person, identity_document, emergency_contacts, etc.)

 #### What Happens Internally

 1. **Token Validation**: The JWT bearer token is validated
 2. **User Identification**: `ctx.state.user` is extracted from the token
 3. **Data Retrieval**: Fetches the user with profile and all nested relations
-4. **Automatic Population**: Strapi populates the profile and its nested relations (person, identity_document)
+4. **Automatic Population**: Strapi populates the profile and its nested relations (person, identity_document, emergency_contacts)
 5. **Response Sanitization**: Sensitive fields (password, tokens) are automatically removed

 #### Response Structure